Imperal Docs

 @ext.webhook("/stripe-webhook", method="POST", secret_header="Stripe-Signature")

-async def stripe_webhook(ctx, request):
+async def stripe_webhook(ctx, headers, body, query_params):

 signing_secret = await ctx.secrets.get("stripe_webhook_signing_secret")